SampleEnvironment/SECoP/protocol/issues/027 Proposals for Interface Classes.rst

   optional, a command with a numeric argument and no result, essentially adjusting the current reading to the given value.
   (i.e. if a sensor shows 10.2 mm and gets an adjust(10), it will then read 10.0 mm).

+:remark from Markus:
+    I would stringly recommend to have an 'offset' or 'zero' parameter in addition.
+This makes changing offset reproducible.
+It might not be needed to define the exact meaning of offset, especially the sign, but this way it would be easy to change back to a previous value reproducibly.

 Actuator
 ~~~~~~~~